By Lee Doyle, Sponsored by VMware

 VMware SD-WAN delivers a secure access service edge platform that combines SD-WAN with comprehensive security options embracing cloud and SaaS.
 Additionally, it delivers optimized network connectivity, assured application performance and security.
 VMware SD-WAN provides operational simplicity by providing centralized monitoring, analytics, and control combined with artificial intelligence to simplify operations.

-VMware SD-WAN is easy to install and provides link remediation along with blackout protection.
+VMware SD-WAN is easy to install and provides link remediation along with outage protection.
 It offers quality of service to automatically prioritize business-critical traffic like Zoom, Office 365 and other critical applications.
 Optional LTE is provided as a backup solution to enhance the QoS of business-critical applications.

 Leveraging Dynamic Multipath Optimization™ (DMPO), WAN traffic is continually monitored and optimized in real time to allow for intelligent traffic steering.
 This means that WAN traffic is routed to its destination over the most efficient path possible.
 VMware SD-WAN has entry points to all of the major public clouds, service providers, and major data center players using their network of hosted gateways.